 To provide pupils with a sound understanding of basic mathematical concepts through practical and investigational work.

-To increase the confidence of each pupil in mathematics to enable them to apply the knowledge and skills with assurance.
+To increase the confidence of each pupil in Mathematics to enable them to apply the knowledge and skills with assurance.

 To develop a practical understanding of the ways in which information is gathered and presented.

-To encourage pupils to use mathematics as part of their everyday life in school and at home.
+To encourage pupils to use Mathematics as part of their everyday life in school and at home.

-To develop pupil’s thinking skills and logically apply their mathematical knowledge to solve problems.
+To develop pupils thinking skills and logically apply their mathematical knowledge to solve problems.

 To explore features of shape and space, and develop measuring skills in a range of contexts.